This section explains how to use Bold Reports in the Azure portal to select and create the Bold Reports Server virtual machine.

 *Diagnostics storage account: Metrics are written to the storage account, allowing you to analyze them with your own tools.

 *Extensions: Add new features like configuration management or antivirus protection to the virtual machine using extensions.
-To learn more about extensions, click here
+For more information about extensions, visit the extensions documentation

 *Availability set: Group two or more virtual machines in an availability set to provide redundancy to the application.
 This configuration ensures the availability of at least one virtual machine and meets the 99.95% Azure SLA during planned or unplanned maintenance events.
 Note that the availability set of the virtual machine cannot be changed after it is created.